TMJ Treatment Mehlville, MO

 Get Started with TMJ Treatment in Mehlville, MO at Axes Physical Therapy

-For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
-Our individualized, patient-centered TMJ treatment in Mehlville, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
+If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
+Our personalized, patient-centered approach to TMJ treatment in Mehlville, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
 Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.

 Services Offered